data-mining-UniPI/web/exam.md

 The written exam covers the whole program, and can include both theoretical questions and exercises.

 ## Project
-Details on the project are indicated in [the dedicated page](/project).
+Details on the project are indicated in the dedicated page.

 ## Oral exam
 Dates TBA.

 # Groups

-The project must be done in groups.
-You can write down [here](https://docs.google.com/spreadsheets/d/1qvFpd0UYH70tXkNVG7-v2nsz3O8RDHlX1v_FZQ53-iU/edit?usp=sharing) your group, indicating members and a group name.
+The project must be done in groups: please indicate [here](https://docs.google.com/spreadsheets/d/1Xl8Hd-giIuJQw0x2NDkXjbGZ2REGF-OukqC5XGU6pzA/edit?usp=sharing) your group.

+You can work on the project during the course.
+In the project presentation lectures (indicated in the schedule) you can briefly present (~3 minutes) your progress on the project, and receive feedback from the lecturers.